angular/material/README.md

 ##### Patch Releases

-The patch builds (1.1.4, 1.1.5, 1.1.6) are prepared based on commits in the `master` branch; which contains only non-breaking changes (I.e. bug fixes, new features, API additions, and minimal non-breaking CSS changes).
+The patch builds (1.1.8, 1.1.9, 1.1.10, etc.) are prepared based on commits in the `master` branch;
+which contains only non-breaking changes (I.e. bug fixes, new features, API additions, and minimal non-breaking CSS changes).
 We are targeting `patch` releases every 2 weeks.

 ##### Minor Releases